Great Britain national baseball team: World Baseball Classic

 Great Britain was invited to compete in the qualifying round of the 2013 World Baseball Classic, where they were grouped Canada and Germany.
 After an 11–1 defeat to the Canadians, they won against the Czech Republic, 12–5.
 In the third group game, however, Great Britain lost to Germany.
-16–0 down at the 7th inning stretch, they pulled one back before the mercy rule came into effect, and GB exited the qualifiers 16–1.
+Being 16–0 down at the 7th inning stretch, they pulled one back before the mercy rule came into effect, and GB exited the qualifiers 16–1.